 Dentures

 Dentures are removable false teeth that replace areas with missing teeth.
-There are two main types of dentures: partial and full.
+There are two main types of dentures: partial and complete.

-Full dentures are placed over the gums and used when all teeth are missing.
-Partials use metal clasps or precision attachments to connect to your remaining natural teeth.
+Complete dentures are placed over the gums and used when all teeth are missing.
+Partials connect to your remaining natural teeth with metal clasps or precision attachments.

 Dentures have been a reliable and proven method to restore the look and function of teeth for generations.